Morphological Evidence for the eROSITA Bubbles Being Giant and Distant Structures: Introduction

 \section{Introduction}

 The eROSITA bubbles \citep{Predehl2020} are a huge 2D structure in the soft X-ray sky, spanning the Galactic longitude range of -60$\sim40\arcdeg$ and extending up to a latitude of about $80\arcdeg$.
 Their most prominent part is the North Polar Spur (NPS), the arch-like feature located in the northeast ($l<180\arcdeg$) quadrant of the sky, which is loosely associated with Loop I \citep{Large1966}, the most prominent structure in the radio sky.
 The 3D structure of the eROSITA bubbles is unknown.
 Based on their four-fold symmetry around the Galactic center (GC) and the tantalizing association with the Fermi bubbles, they appear as 10$^4$ pc-scale bubbles rooted in and blown by the GC \citep[e.g.,][]{Predehl2020,LaRocca2020}.
 Alternatively, they could be a local structure at a hundred-pc scale \citep[e.g.][]{West2021,Das2020}, based on various pieces of evidence against the distant GC-blown model, including the alignment of polarization between NPS and nearby dust \citep[e.g.,][]{Panopoulou2021}, the association of NPS with nearby magnetic field \citep[e.g.,][]{Santos2021} and nearby neutral hydrogen \citep[e.g.,][]{Welsh2009}, and the nondetection of Faraday rotation associated with NPS \citep[e.g.,][]{Hutschenreuter2022}.
+See \citet{Lallement22} and \citet{Sarkar2024} for extended reviews of the NPS and the eROSITA bubbles.

 As displayed in Fig.~\ref{fig:Fig1} \citep{Predehl2020}, the North Polar Spur extends from the eastern ($l<180\arcdeg$) to the western Galactic hemisphere at high Galactic latitudes and fades in the latitude range 40$\sim 50\arcdeg$.
 Below this X-ray dark region, there is an X-ray bright region ($295\arcdeg<l<310\arcdeg$, $23\arcdeg<b<33\arcdeg$), which has a regular shape that looks like a lotus petal (marked with a white circle in Fig.~\ref{fig:Fig1}).
 We set apart this structure for the first time, and name it the Lotus Petal Cloud (LPC).
 We believe that the nature of LPC is a crucial piece of the puzzle in understanding the eROSITA bubbles.
 If it shares the same origin as the NPS, it comprises the bubble's border in the western hemisphere and manifests a bubble shape that is highly asymmetric around $l=0\arcdeg$.
 If, on the other hand, the LPC is a separate structure independent of the NPS, the morphological/symmetry argument of NPS composing a bubble would not hold, and the origin of LPC itself, as one of the brightest large structures in the sky, opens a new mystery that needs to be solved.
 Thanks to the high-quality X-ray image obtained by eROSITA aboard the Spektrum Roentgen Gamma (SRG) satellite \citep{Predehl2021,Merloni2024}, we can see a sharp and round outer (western) border of the LPC.
 The roundness of this border, which is a defining feature of LPC as an individual structure, provides a morphological argument that LPC is part of a bubble.